SaiAkshayy/Airline_Customer_satisfaction_analysis/README.md

 - The dataset lacked variables like ticket price and inflight costs, which could have enabled a more detailed analysis.
 - Satisfaction was measured as a binary variable; a numerical scale (e.g., 1–10) could have provided richer insights.
 - **Cost estimates and profit assumptions are theoretical and should be validated with real-world data for actionable business strategies.**

-## **Conclusion**
-By leveraging advanced techniques like Recursive Feature Elimination and optimizing models such as Random Forest and Gradient Boosting, this analysis delivers actionable insights.
-Strategic improvements in cost-effective features can significantly enhance customer satisfaction, retention, and revenue for Invistco Airlines.